imballinst/react-bs-datatable/MIGRATION_GUIDE.md

 We now require to always use `DatatableWrapper` to wrap the entire table.
 It acts as a "context" so that we don't have to use the previous [`useDatatableLifecycle`](https://github.com/imballinst/react-bs-datatable/blob/14b03cefa652818a28b0c8d0ae3bbe965f243386/src/Table.tsx#L28) anymore.

-Now, to initialize the simplest table, we need to declare these JSX elements:
+In this version, to initialize a table with controls (filter/sort/pagination), we need to declare these JSX elements:

 ```tsx
 <DatatableWrapper body={json} headers={headers}>